Not sure what you need to know about robotic palletizing?

 What is Robotic Palletizing

-Robotic palletizing is the practice of using an industrial robot to place, stack, or transport goods onto a pallet for transportation.
-Many robots can be used for palletizing but the most common approach is to use dedicated palletizing robots, which are specially designed for quick transportation of heavy, bulky items.
+Robotic palletizing is the practice of using an industrial robot to place and stack goods onto a pallet for transportation.
+Many robots can be used for palletizing and the most common approach is to use dedicated palletizing robots for quick transportation of heavy, bulky items.

-The major difference between robotic palletizing and other forms of automated palletizing is that a robot gives you much more control over the way that the pallet is arranged.
+The major difference between robotic palletizing and other forms of automated palletizing is that a robot gives you much more control over the way that the arrangement of the pallet.

 With the right programming solution, you can easily create mixed pallets with objects of different shapes and sizes.
 It is also easy to reprogram the robot for completely new product lines; a change that would require months of mechanical design with conventional palletizing machines.